On this page

 - Uganda — Mobile Clinics & Health in the Developing World

 - United States (Madison and Milwaukee, WI) — Lead, Algae, and Trash, Oh My!
 An Introduction to Environmental Health in Wisconsin — Closed

 For programs run outside UW by CIEE and DIS, application opening and closing dates deadlines vary widely and are outside our control.

 - Wisconsin Express — Wisconsin Express is a set of one-week small-group field courses in Wisconsin run by an organization (the Area Health Education Center, or AHEC) outside the certificate that we accept as a field experiences.
-Apply by Feb.
-15, 2017.
+CLOSED.

 - Argentina — CIEE Summer Community Public Health